rook/rook/SECURITY.md

 If possible the PST will ask the person making the public report if the issue can be handled via a private disclosure process (for example if the full exploit details have not yet been published).
 If the reporter denies the request for private disclosure, the PST will move swiftly with the fix and release process.
-In extreme cases you can ask GitHub to delete the issue but this generally isn't necessary and is unlikely to make a public disclosure less damaging.
+In extreme cases, you can ask GitHub to delete the issue but this generally isn't necessary and is unlikely to make a public disclosure less damaging.

 ## Patch, Release, and Public Communication

-For each vulnerability a member of the PST will volunteer to lead coordination with the "Fix Team" and is responsible for sending disclosure emails to the rest of the community.
+For each vulnerability, a member of the PST will volunteer to lead coordination with the "Fix Team" and is responsible for sending disclosure emails to the rest of the community.
 This lead will be referred to as the "Fix Lead."